CaptainN/npdev-react-loadable/README.md

 }
 ```

-Now these options will automatically be provided.
+Now this option will automatically be provided.

 #### Finding out which dynamic modules were rendered